preco21/prevent-unload/README.md

 * `message` String (optional) - Message to display on confirm popup.
 Default is `'Are you sure?'`.

-Returns `handler` reference, which is used for cancel the behavior.

 Apply page unloading prevention.
 If user attempt to close current web page after calling the method, then browser blocks page unloading and shows up popup with specified message.

+This method returns reference of `handler`, which can be used for cancel the behavior.

 ### `preventUnload.cancel(handler)`